sveta-egorova/running/README.md

 What makes this project different from many other similar applications aimed at training logs (e.g. Nike Running, Runtastic, etc) is the possibility to create your own running programs, follow the programs created by others, edit them and use them in a more flexible way.

-# Build status

-The project is at the phase of continuous integration, bug fixes and features adding.

 # Technical description / framework used

 The web-application is driven on Flask framework with a backend written in Python using several free APIs (e.g. location by IP-address, geolocation data by coordinates, current and historical weather conditions by coordinates, and timestamp) and a built-in database keeping track of users, runs and programs.

-Front-end is mostly based on Bootstrap libraries with a bit of personal touch.
+Front-end is mostly based on Bootstrap with a bit of personal touch.

 # Code design